microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 As such, we've provided tooling to lint locally through `npm`.

 1. [Install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+2. Run `npm install -g npx`
-2. Run `npm i` at the root of this repository.
+3. Run `npx mega-linter-runner --install` at the root of this repository.
-3. Run `npm run lint` to run all linters.
+4. Run `npx mega-linter-runner` to run all linters.

 ### Link checks